 The plurality also rejected the unconstitutional conditions doctrine argument, concluding that because libraries could simply refuse the federal funds, their free speech rights were not being infringed.

-Two justices upheld law because of provision allowing adult access
+Dissenters upheld law because of provision allowing unfiltered adult access when requested

 In two separate concurring opinions, Justices Anthony M. Kennedy and Stephen G. Breyer reasoned that the statute should be upheld primarily because of the disabling provision.